Olof Mellberg

 Erik Olof Mellberg ([ˈûːlɔf ˈmɛ̂lːbærj]; born 3 September 1977) is a Swedish football manager and former professional player.

-During his career, Mellberg played as a defender, and is best known for his time at Aston Villa, as well as spells with Juventus and Greek side Olympiacos.
-Mellberg played for Sweden in the 2002 World Cup and 2006 World Cup, as well as the Euro 2000, Euro 2004, Euro 2008 and Euro 2012.
-A former captain of the national team, he scored 8 goals in 117 caps between 2000 and 2012.
+During his career, Mellberg played as a defender, with his longest spell being at Premier League club Aston Villa.
+He also played in Sweden, Spain, Italy, Greece and Denmark, for clubs including Juventus and Olympiacos.

+Mellberg played for Sweden at the World Cup in 2002 and 2006, as well as the European Championship in 2000, 2004, 2008 and 2012.
+A former captain of the national team, he scored eight goals in 117 caps between 2000 and 2012.

+Mellberg began managing Brommapojkarna in 2015 and won the third and second divisions in consecutive seasons before managing them in Allsvenskan in a later spell.
+He also led Helsingborg in his country's top flight, and was manager of St. Louis City SC of Major League Soccer in 2025.

 Early years

-Erik Olof Mellberg was born in Gullspång, Sweden, on 3 September 1977 to parents Erik and wife Berit.
+Erik Olof Mellberg was born in Gullspång, Sweden, on 3 September 1977 to parents Erik and Berit.
 Mellberg's mother Berit was a physical education teacher who passed on her love of sport to her son.
 As a youth, Mellberg enjoyed playing tennis and dreamed of Wimbledon rather than the World Cup.
-Mellberg was something of a tennis prodigy and it was not until he was 14 that Mellberg began to focus on football.
+Mellberg was something of a tennis prodigy and it was not until he was 14 that he began to focus on football.

 Club career

 Early career

-Mellberg played for local side Gullspång before being picked up by then Swedish Premiership side Degerfors IF.
-After being relegated he joined capital club AIK, where he made an instant impression, became Swedish champion 1998 and was sold after just 10 months.
-Spanish side Racing Santander moved to secure the promising Swedish centre half, and although having a difficult time adjusting to Spanish football he soon claimed a starting berth and impressed in his first season.
-Continuing to play well, Mellberg was said to be on his way to several big Spanish sides, including Barcelona and Valencia.
+Mellberg played for local side Gullspång before being picked up by Degerfors of the Allsvenskan.
+After being relegated, he joined capital club AIK, who won the league title in 1998.
+He then signed for Spanish club Racing de Santander, where he played regularly over three seasons, ending with relegation from La Liga in 2000–01.